JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 The second difference between classical and recent experiments is the length of the genomic region across which mutation rates might vary.
 Luria & Delbruck found that the mutation rate of a single gene (that for a receptor protein) did not increase under positive selection.
 Martincorena & Monroe, on the other hand, found that mutation rates vary across many genes at once.
 One of the key epigenetic marks that could decrease mutation rates is shared by about 15% of the _arabidopsis_ genome.

 ## Tuning the mutation rate of many genes at once
 Both Luria & Delbruck and the genomic data are therefore consistent with the idea that mutation rates vary across the genome, but not on a per-gene basis.
-This is important, because it addresses the earlier concern that selection is too weak to tune mutation rates of individual genes.
+This bolsters the case for non-random mutation rates by addressing the earlier concern that selection is too weak to tune mutation rates of individual genes.

 In general, selection is strong enough to establish a trait if its <span style="color:green">fitness advantage </span> overcomes other evolutionary forces[^8], in particular <span style="color:red">genetic drift</span> ([evolution by chance]((https://en.wikipedia.org/wiki/Genetic_drift))).
 We need:
 <p align="center">
 	<span style="color:green">advantage</span>  > <span style="color:red"> genetic drift</span>